damienmarchandfr/open-street-map-reverse-geo-node-client/README.md

 ## Stop Callbacks!
 Use Promises

-This library does not use callback.
-Use promise instead.
+This library does not use callbacks.
+Use promises instead.

-## Use lib
+## Use the library
-(see examples in /example.ts file)
+(see examples in the /example.ts file)

     import { ReverseGeocoder } from  '.';

     const  geo  =  new  ReverseGeocoder('45.777210', '3.082520')
     const result = await geo.getReverse()

-The response
+The response:

     {
 	    placeId:  '91511633',